jfrench206/powerpath/README.md

 Email sent: 250 2.6.0 <string@exampleemail.com> [data about SMTP server] 8262 bytes in 0.471, 17.123 KB/sec Queued mail for delivery
 ```

-Finally, edit your crontab file to make this script run at the beginning of each month.
+Finally, edit your crontab file to make this run automagically at the beginning of each month!
 ```
 $ vi /./etc/crontab